awslabs/aws-deployment-framework/docs/user-guide.md

 to standard and do not contain any obvious errors.
 If you wish to add in any extra packages you can add them to the `requirements.txt` in the `bootstrap_repository` which is brought down into AWS CodeBuild and installed.
-Otherwise you can add them into any pipelines specific buildspec.yml.
+If the requirements are project specific, you can add them into the `buildspec.yml` defined in the project itself.

 If you wish to hide away the steps that can occur in AWS CodeBuild, you can move the `buildspec.yml` content itself into the pipeline by using the